The Spektrum DX8 Overview

 The Spektrum DX8 has a SD card port to download data onto a SD card or upload data from the card to the DX8 for the latest firmware/software upgrades for example.
 Again, this is where Spektrum has listened to what its customers wanted taking cues from Futaba.
 The Spektrum DX8 has a 30 model memory which is certainly more than enough for most of us, but with the flash card support – you can essentially have an unlimited amount of models stored on your PC or even share/transfer settings from one DX8 to the other.

 This also allows for easy firmware updates right from Spektrum's website.
 A perfect example of this is Spektrums new DSMX technology can easily be downloaded for free onto the first generation of DX8 transmitters that came with the older DSM2 modulation.
-For those of us with the DX6i, DX7's, or JR's that don't have a data port - we have to send our radio's in for the DSMX upgrade (if we feel it's worth while for our flying environment) at a cost not only in shipping but for the software upgrade itself.

 Spektrum DX8 Power On Light

-I know, this is a very minor thing, but it certainly made my eyes light up and was a long time coming.
 Not sure about any of you, but I have left my transmitter turned on by mistake more than once and only when the low battery alarm started beeping, did I realize it.

 I have since put a small LED in my DX7 and then in my JR X9503 when I got it to provide an easy to see visual aid that the radio is turned on when I am too far away to see if the display is on.
-The Spektrum DX8 already has that simple little "power on" LED already installed and using it to light up the patented Spektrum bar graph symbol is a nice touch.
+The Spektrum DX8 already has that simple little "power on" LED installed and using it to light up the patented Spektrum bar graph symbol is a nice touch.

-Spektrum DX8 Specifications:
+Spektrum DX8 Specifications

 • High-speed 11ms frame rate with 2048 resolution